Portugal: Porto, Lisbon & the Algarve9 days

 Stock Exchange Palace

 Get to know Porto like a true tripeiro (Porto resident) as you follow a local through the meandering medieval lanes of the Old-World Ribeira District and along the boat-lined Douro riverfront.
 Together, you’ll pass citywide icons, such as the Baroque-style Clérigos Tower, a lofty landmark that can be spotted from nearly anywhere in Porto, the Gothic São Francisco Church and the wrought-iron Dona Maria Pia Bridge.
 You’ll also step inside the city’s famed neoclassical Stock Exchange Palace.
 Afterward, you’ll be free to continue exploring as you like, perhaps delving into Porto’s burgeoning art scene or gaining an inside look at the region’s most popular export: port wine.
-Choose to join our optional afternoon cruise down the Douro River, followed by visits to three of the region’s most prestigious wine cellars: Offley, Sandeman and Ferreira.
+Choose to join our optional afternoon cruise down the Douro River, followed by visits to two of the region’s most prestigious wine cellars: Offley and Sandeman.
 At each cellar, you’ll have the opportunity to sample world-famous labels and learn about the history and production of port wine.

 Port Wine Cellars and Douro River Cruise $49* pp